 The machine/components must be properly secured during transport.
+Observe the markings on securing points.

 Many lifting points fitted to the machine are provided for assembly purposes only.
 They are not suitable for lifting the complete machine.
 The lifting points for lifting the entire machine are specially marked.